-For example, outdoor apparel company Stio, mails out 1.2 million catalogs a year.
-Before implementing messaging, when their customers wanted to unsubscribe from the mailing list, they would have to call to be removed.
+For example, outdoor apparel company Stio mails out 1.2 million catalogs a year.
+Before they expanded into digital customer service with business messaging, customers had to call customer service to remove themselves from the mailing list.

-The company implemented messaging with a bot, enabling their customers to unsubscribe with just a few clicks using a bot and with no need to engage with a human agent.
-The company saw an immediate 9% decrease in phone calls and saved 83 agent hours- or 2 FTE in just the first two weeks of implementation.
+The company implemented messaging with a bot, enabling their customers to unsubscribe with just a few clicks.
+No human agent interaction needed.
+The company saw an immediate 9% decrease in phone calls and saved 83 agent hours in just the first two weeks of implementation.

 Here are the top 4 things our clients have done to integrate digital customer service:

-- Integrate messaging into your IVR to give customers the option to abandon a phone call to start messaging with an agent immediately.
+- Integrate messaging into your IVR to give customers the option to immediately abandon a phone call to start chatting with an agent.

 - Don’t ignore your website traffic.
 Implement live chat on your website so that website visitors get the same benefits from messaging as your mobile customers do.

-- Make sure you register with Google’s Business Messages and Apple Business Chat, so that customers can find and engage with you through search and maps on their mobile device.
+- Make sure you register with Google Business Messages and Apple Messages for Business so that customers can find and engage with you through search and maps on their mobile devices.

 Reaching out to engage with your brand should be simple and quick, as customers want their issues solved fast.
 Make it easy for customers to engage with the right department or agent that can resolve their inquiry most efficiently.